Fordalex/app-for-workers/readme.md

 ## Thoughts

 ### 26/09/2019
-The customer should have to request to see the mobile number or email address any personal information shouldn't be left on display.
+The customer should have to request to see the mobile number or email address any personal information shouldn't be left on display..